mlaitinen/documentation/content/applications/finance/expenses.rst

 Reports can be approved in two ways (individually or several at once) and refused only one way.
 To approve multiple expense reports at once, remain in the list view.
 First, select the reports to approve by clicking the check box next to each report, or click the box next to :guilabel:`Employee` to select all reports in the list.
-Next, click on the :guilabel:`⚙️ Action (gear)` icon, then click :guilabel:`Approve Report`.
+Next, click the :guilabel:`Approve Report` button.
+The number of reports that are selected appear next to the  :guilabel:`Approve Report` button, in an :guilabel:`X Selected` button, with X being the number of reports currently selected.

 .. image:: expenses/approve-report.png
    :align: center